 This is called: Teaching Others Tier 1 Trainer Training

-To access this training, you need to be in a trio with:
+To access this training, you need to be in a trio or group with at least one person in each of the following roles:

 You must be on the NHSE list as an approved Tier 1 Trainer to access this second course, as it is all about teaching others in a train-the-trainer model.

-You must have experience of delivering the 1-hour webinars.
+You must have experience of delivering the 1-hour webinars (at least 3).

 Become a LEAD Tier 1 Trainer.